John Gutfreund

-John Halle Gutfreund (14 September 1929 – 9 March 2016) was an American banker, businessman, and investor.
+John Halle Gutfreund (Note: pronounced "goodfriend") (September 14, 1929 – March 9, 2016) was an American banker, businessman, and investor.
 He was the CEO of Salomon Brothers Inc., an investment bank that gained prominence in the 1980s.
 Gutfreund turned Salomon Brothers from a private partnership into a publicly traded corporation, which started a trend in Wall Street for investment companies to go public.

 In 1985, Business Week gave him the nickname "King of Wall Street".

 Early life and education

 Gutfreund grew up in a Jewish family in Scarsdale, a suburb of New York City.
 His father, Manuel Gutfreund, was the owner of a prosperous trucking company.
 He attended the Lawrenceville School.
 In 1951, Gutfreund graduated from Oberlin College in Ohio with a degree in English.
 He considered teaching literature but instead joined the Army.
 In 1953, he was discharged.

 His father belonged to the Century Country Club in Purchase, New York, a predominantly German Jewish club at the time.
 There, he often golfed with William "Billy" Salomon, the son of Percy Salomon, one of the three founding brothers of Salomon Brothers.